Winlink: Deletion of the Symbol Rate Rule RM-11708

 This change was requested in 2013 by ARRL, and the FCC released notice of proposed rulemaking in 2016.
-In November of 2023, the FCC finally removed the symbol rate limit of 300 baud in favor of an occupied bandwidth limit of 2.8 KHz (WT Docket No. 16-239).
+In November 2023, the FCC finally removed the symbol rate limit of 300 baud in favor of an occupied bandwidth limit of 2.8 kHz (WT Docket No. 16-239).
 In the Report and Order, the FCC stated, "The amateur radio community can and does play a vital role in emergency response communications, but is often unnecessarily hindered by the baud rate limitations in the rules."

 Supporting this change were a host of federal, state and local emergency management agencies, who continually wrote ex parte comments to the FCC regarding their concerns with the impact such a limitation had on emergency email communications via Winlink.
 In addition, American Radio Relay League (ARRL) continued to push its efforts toward this change through Congressional pathways.